LLM/Agent-as-Data-Analyst: A Survey

+The primary challenge lies in parsing this intricate combination of structural, spatial, and semantic information into a coherent, machine-readable representation (e.g., vectors)~\cite{xu2021layoutlmv2, huang2022layoutlmv3}.

 To tackle these challenges, the research community has developed several distinct technical paradigms.
-We categorize them into three primary approaches: (1) \textbf{architecture designs} ranging from unimodal to multimodal designs, with particular emphasis on fusion strategies and cross-modal interactions, (2) \textbf{retrieval-augmented methods} for enhancing factual accuracy and context, and (3) \textbf{synthetic data generation} techniques to address data scarcity and improve model training.
+We categorize them into two primary approaches: $(i)$ visual-based analysis, ranging from unimodal to multimodal designs, with particular emphasis on fusion strategies and cross-modal interactions, $(ii)$ text-based analysis for enhancing factual accuracy and context.
+Finally, we introduce the synthetic data generation techniques to address data scarcity and improve model training for document understanding.

-\hi{Architecture Design for Document Understanding.} As shown in Table~\ref{tab:multimodal_taxonomy}, the evolution of document understanding architectures reflects a fundamental shift from processing individual modalities in isolation to sophisticated multimodal integration.
+\hi{Architecture Design for Document Understanding.} The evolution of document understanding architectures reflects a fundamental shift from processing individual modality in isolation to multimodal integration.
 Early approaches treated text, layout, and visual elements as separate channels, which often led to suboptimal performance due to the loss of critical cross-modal relationships inherent in document structure.
 Unlike plain text processing, document understanding inherently requires the simultaneous consideration of textual content, spatial layout, and visual appearance.
 This realization has driven the field toward multimodal architectures that can capture these complex interdependencies.

-$\bullet$ \textit{\underline{Transformer-Based Multimodal Architectures.}} The transformer architecture has become the dominant paradigm for multimodal document understanding.
-Foundational models like {LayoutLM}~\cite{xu2020layoutlm} pioneer the integration of text, layout, and visual information within a unified transformer framework.
-Building upon this, {LayoutLMv2}~\cite{xu2021layoutlmv2} introduces visual-textual attention mechanisms, while {LayoutLMv3}~\cite{huang2022layoutlmv3} advances unified text–image masking for more effective pre-training. {DocFormer}~\cite{appalaraju2021docformer} contributes multi-modal self-attention with separate attention heads for different modality pairs.
-Recent paradigm shifts emphasize efficiency and generalization.
-For example, {DocLLM}~\cite{wang2024docllm} represents layout-aware generative models that eliminate the need for raw visual encoders, significantly improving efficiency, whereas {ViLT}~\cite{kim2021vilt} takes this further by processing visual inputs in a convolution-free manner to concentrate computation on cross-modality interactions.